talkohavy/guides/docs/programming/devops/helm.md

   Create a NOTES.txt file, which outputs to the user on every upgrade command.
   This file could also be templated.
   You can create 1 values.yaml file for production and one for development.

+---

+## **5. Why Helm?**

+### - Intelligent Deployments

+Helm is very intelligent when it comes to deployments.
+When we directly work with Kubernetes, we have to mention the order in which the resources should be created.
+For example, **configmaps** and **secrets** should be usually created before **deployment** and **services**.
+Helm knows to consider the correct order in which Kubernetes resources should be created, and it will automatically do it for us.

+### - Lifecycle Hooks

+Helm also uses lifecycle hooks.

+If there is any work, which is not directly related to Kubernetes, but it has to be done during the installation or the upgrade, **helm allows us to write hooks** that can be hooked into the lifecycle events.

+Example lifecycle hooks are installation, upgrade, uninstallation, tests, etc.

+This could be writing data to database, backing up a database, or making sure that the Kubernetes cluster is in a required state before we do an installation.
+Such work can be put into a hook, and it can be hooked into helm's installation or upgrade, or uninstallation lifecycle.

+### - Security

+Helm has built-in support to ensure that charts which are downloaded from a central repository are secured.

+The **charts can be signed** using cryptography, and hashes can be generated, and when we install these charts, we're pulling them from the central repos, **helm will verify** that these charts are really from the source we are expecting and that they were not tweaked by any hacker.

+---

+## **6. How does helm work?**

+### - Step 1: Chart resolution

+- Helm looks for the chart (`<chart>`) either locally or from a remote chart repository (like `https://charts.bitnami.com/bitnami`).
+- It loads the chart into memory, including:
+  - `Chart.yaml`: metadata
+  - `values.yaml`: default configuration values
+  - `templates/`: YAML templates with Go templating
+  - Any other custom files like `NOTES.txt`
+- Helm parses the `Chart.yaml` (chart metadata) and `values.yaml` (default values) using a YAML parser.
+If you pass a custom values file (`-f my-values.yaml`) or `--set` flags, those are also parsed.

+The first thing Helm does when you do a `helm install` is to load the chart and its dependencies.
+If it is a local chart, it will simply load it from your local machine.
+If it is a chart living on a repository, it will pull that chart and it will load it.

+### - Step 2: Merge Values

+- Helm merges configuration values:
+  - `values.yaml`
+  - Any `--values` (`-f`) file provided
+  - Any `--set` CLI overrides
+- The result is a **single values map** used to render templates.

+### - Step 3: Template Rendering

+- Helm renders the Go templates inside `templates/` directory using the merged values.
+- This results in standard Kubernetes manifests (YAML) — like `Deployments`, `Services`, `Ingress`, `ConfigMaps`, etc.
+- The produces final YAML documents are in ** plain text**.
+These rendered YAMLs are still just strings at this point.

+### - Step 4: Install Release to Kubernetes

+- Before sending to Kubernetes, **Helm parses the rendered YAMLs** to:

+  - Validate them structurally (to some degree)
+  - Convert them to Kubernetes API-compatible JSON objects (Kubernetes API works with JSON under the hood)
+  - **Invalid YAMLs here will raise errors** (e.g. bad indentation, missing colons).
+  - Helm needs to convert YAML to internal objects to check for things like hooks, CRDs, kinds, etc.
+  - Kubernetes itself also validates these later, but Helm catches obvious issues first.

+- Helm then **connects** to the Kubernetes cluster (via `~/.kube/config` or `context`).
+- It sends the rendered manifests to the Kubernetes API server.
+- The Kubernetes API server validates and stores the manifests in etcd.
+- Resources are then created by Kubernetes controllers (e.g., `Deployment` creates `Pods`).

+### - Step 5: Create Release Record (in Cluster)

+- Helm stores a **release object** in the cluster using `secrets/configmaps` in the release namespace. (in older versions, 2 and below, it would store them in the namespace `kube-system`).
+- The release record includes:
+  - Rendered manifests
+  - Chart metadata
+  - Values used
+  - Version info

+### - Step 6: Run Hooks (if any exists)

+- Helm checks for lifecycle hooks defined in templates (like pre-install, post-install).
+- These jobs/pods are created and monitored.

+### - Step 7: Show Output

+If successful, Helm outputs the status.
+Release name, namespace, resources created, and any messages from `NOTES.txt` (templated and displayed).